 What’s the Difference Between Natural and Cultured Pearls?

-Before the creation of cultured pearls in 1893, all pearls that came from mollusks were natural pearls.
-In the previous section, we described how the process of pearl formation begins when a particle gets inside an oyster.
+Before creating cultured pearls in 1893, all pearls that came from mollusks were natural pearls.
+In the previous section, we described how pearl formation begins when a particle gets inside an oyster.
 The most significant distinction between natural and cultured pearls is the way that this particle gets introduced.
 Natural pearls form without any human interference whatsoever.
 The irritant getting trapped in the mollusk occurs completely by chance.
-For cultured pearls, pearl farmers deliberately plant an irritant inside the mollusk through a delicate incision.
+For cultured pearls, farmers deliberately plant an irritant inside the mollusk through a delicate incision.
 Today, however, nearly all pearls you will find on the market are cultured.
 Natural pearls are both exceptionally rare and extremely pricey.

 How are Pearls Harvested?

 Once a pearl is fully formed and big enough to be harvested, the next step is to remove it from the mollusk.
 Harvesting a pearl is an extremely delicate process which requires expert precision and great care.
-To begin, the mollusk is very gently opened, just enough so that the pearl can be accessed.
+First, the mollusk is very gently opened, just enough to access the pearl.
 The pearl is then carefully removed using specially made surgical tools.
 Making sure no harm is done to the mollusk during the retrieval process is extremely important.
-This is because if the harvested pearl is of premium quality, farmers will use the mollusk again to produce another pearl.
+If the harvested pearl is of premium quality, farmers will use the mollusk again to produce another pearl.
 Once the pearl has been harvested, the final step before it hits the market is preparing it for jewelry, which we talk about next.

 How are Pearls Prepared for Jewelry?

 Before pearls are sold to jewelers, they have to be prepared.
 The preparation process is divided into five sequential steps: finishing, sorting, drilling, matching, and threading.
-First, the pearls are soaked for a couple days in a mild cleaning solution under fluorescent light.
+First, the pearls are soaked for a couple of days in a mild cleaning solution under fluorescent light.
 This removes any unwanted residue and enhances the pearls shine.
 Next, pearls are sorted by size, shape, color, luster, and grade to determine their value.
-The third step is drilling the pearls, which is done by an expert using a complex machine to create perfectly aligned holes.
+The third step is drilling the pearls, which an expert uses a complex machine to create perfectly aligned holes.
 Pearls that will be used for bracelets and necklaces are drilled all the way through, while pearls for earrings are only half drilled.
-Because each pearl is unique and there are no two exactly the same, matching is an extremely time-consuming process in which an expert looks through thousands of pearls to put together a matching set.
+Finally, because each pearl is unique and no two are exactly the same, matching is an extremely time-consuming process in which an expert looks through thousands of pearls to put together a matching set.
 The last step in preparing the pearls is threading the gemstones onto strands.